-Winter squash are long season vegetables.
-They can take 3 months or more to fully ripen and you need to let them reach that stage if you are going to try and store them throughout the winter.
-Most varieties will focus on growing long, lush vines, before they begin to set flower buds and then squash fruits.
-Whether you are growing them on a trellis or on the ground, the vines can often grow longer than you expected.
+Winter squashes like butternut and pumpkin are long-season vegetables that can take three months or more to fully ripen.
+They must be completely mature and cured in order to store them throughout the winter.
+Most varieties tend to grow long, lush vines before they begin to set flower buds, which become the squash fruits.
+Whether you're growing them on a trellis or on the ground, the vines can often grow longer than you expected.
 This can mean over-crowded and heavily weighted trellises or a vegetable garden overrun by squash plants.
 However, a little judicious pruning at the right time can tame the vines without compromising the fruit.

 How to Prune Squash Vines

-If you let the vines get unwieldy, you will need to cut more of the vine, to get back to those 1 or 2 leaf nodes beyond the final fruit.
-Don't worry, it won't hurt the plant.
+If you start pruning as soon as the four to five fruits are set, the vines should be tender enough to pinch off with your fingers.
+Don't worry; it won't hurt the plant.
 As long as the main roots of the vine are not disturbed, the plant will continue growing.